JoBCB/Choreographing-an-Art-Catalogue/README.md

 <img src="http://intermsofperformance.site/thumbs/dove_site_mueller-3654c88d7eb467ddfc5e58e99ea8e861.jpg" width="600">

 Ref 06: Ivana Müller, Thinking of each other like good friends would, 2008.
 Dance Theater Workshop, New York.
-Commissioned for the “Crossing the Line” festival. © Ivana Müller.
+Commissioned for the “Crossing the Line” festival.

 -----------------